Editorial standards

 Why this page exists

-Most visitors want to draw a card first and read the message quickly.
-The methodology page is separated from the homepage so the main reading experience stays simple while the site still provides a transparent explanation of how interpretations are built.
+Most visitors want to draw first and understand the message quickly.
+This page exists so the main reading experience can stay simple while the method behind the wording remains transparent for anyone who wants to look closer.

-If you want to see the methodology in practice, start with a reading and then compare the result against the card library and the standards described above.
+If you want to see the method in practice, start with a reading, then compare the result with the card library and the standards described above.